I began with the bicycling. I searched the web for companies

 around the room at the tour members.
 Judging from their talk and apparel, most were

 serious bikers.
 Ominous.
 Carol and I had biked little for many years.
+The skies were dark and threatening, but we had come

 to ride, and we began that very evening.

 Never mind the weather.
 We had been warned to expect rain, which would not stop us.
+We dressed and

 met on deck where we were each assigned a bicycle which would remain ours for the week.